Guam residents shelter, military sends away ships as Super Typhoon Mawar closes in

 A storm surge of 6 to 10 feet (2 to 3 meters) above the normal high tide was expected and could reach as high as 15 feet (4 1/2 meters).
 Surf was expected to build sharply in the next day or two along south- and east-facing reefs, with dangerous surf of 20 to 25 feet (6 to 7 1/2 meters) into Wednesday, the weather service said.

-The storm is moving at only 5 mph (8 kph) but has an eye 17 miles (27 kilometers) wide, meaning people at the typhoon's center could see calm conditions for over three hours and conclude, far too soon, that the worst is over, Doll said.
+The storm was moving at only 3 mph (5 kph) but had an eye 17 miles (27 kilometers) wide, meaning people at the typhoon's center could see calm conditions for over three hours and conclude, far too soon, that the worst is over, Doll said.
 As the eye leaves, the winds could rise to 150 mph (241 kph) in minutes, so people should remain sheltered until the government gives the all-clear, he said.

 “Folks may say, ‘Hey it’s over, we could go outside and start cleaning up,’” Doll said.
 “That is totally wrong.”

+The weather service warned that “considerable” was expected, including non-reinforced concrete walls being blown down, fuel storage tanks rupturing, overturned cars and uprooted trees that could cut off residential areas for days to weeks.

-Guam resident Albert Eliasson told KUAM News he is stocking up and battening down, including making sure to have enough water to drink and flush toilets.
+Guam resident Albert Eliasson told KUAM News he was battening down and stocking up, including ensuring there was enough water to drink and flush toilets.

 “Just making sure that we have things prepared, shutters on the windows that need it,” he said.

-Oshean Saralu told KUAM he is also doing everything he can to prepare for a direct hit.
-“We usually pack everything up for most of our stuff inside our garage and just secure everything, especially the windows,” he told KUAM.
+Another resident, Oshean Saralu, told KUAM he too was doing everything he could to prepare: “We usually pack everything up for most of our stuff inside our garage and just secure everything, especially the windows.”

 Rota, an island in the U.S. Commonwealth of the Northern Mariana Islands, was also under a typhoon warning, Doll said.
 Tinian and Saipan, in the Northern Marianas, were under tropical storm warnings.
 Some people in those areas are still in temporary shelters or tents after Category 5 Super Typhoon Yutu in 2018, Doll noted.

-While other storms have skirted Guam, the last Category 4 storm to directly hit the island was Pamela in 1976, said University of Miami hurricane researcher Brian McNoldy.
+While other storms have skirted Guam, the last Category 4 storm to make a direct hit was Pamela in 1976, University of Miami hurricane researcher Brian McNoldy said.

 Typhoon season runs from July 1 to Dec.
 15 in the western North Pacific, according to the weather service.